apache/mesos/docs/health-checks.md

 tries to establish a TCP connection to `<host>:port`.
-Note that `<host>` is currently not configurable and is set automatically to `127.0.0.1` (see [limitations](#current-limitations)), hence the checked task must listen on the loopback interface along with any other routeable interface it might be listening on.
+Note that `<host>` is currently not configurable and is set automatically to `127.0.0.1` (see [limitations](#current-limitations)), hence the checked task must listen on the loopback interface along with any other routable interface it might be listening on.
 Field `port` must specify an actual port the task is listening on, not a mapped one.
 The result of the check is the boolean value indicating whether a TCP connection succeeded.